novaitdevteam/nova.docs/docs/components/novabotflow.md

 	- Connector In does support types:

-		- Message with text
+		• Message with text

-		- Message with media (image, video, file,audio)
+		• Message with media (image, video, file,audio)

-		- Shares (media/post shares) - same as image
+		• Shares (media/post shares) - same as image

-		- Story replies - same as image with caption
+		• Story replies - same as image with caption

-		- Inline message replies
+		• Inline message replies

-		- Stickers (in .gif format)
+		• Stickers (in .gif format)

-		- Quick Replies
+		• Quick Replies

-		- Icebreaker, Generic Template
+		• Icebreaker, Generic Template

-		- ig.me with referral parameter (**ref** parameter will be written in **payload.ref**)
+		• ig.me with referral parameter (**ref** parameter will be written in **payload.ref**)

 	- Connector Out does support types:

-		- Text
+		• Text

-		- Image
+		• Image

-		- Generic Template
+		• Generic Template

-		- Quick replies
+		• Quick replies

-		- Buttons - same as Quick Replies
+		• Buttons - same as Quick Replies

-		- Icebreakers (in node config)
+		• Icebreakers (in node config)

 ####Bug Fixes
-- *Genesys*: fixed Genesis In node - Bad Request on sending attachments [:clipboard: NOV-399] [NOV-399]
+- *Genesys*: fixed Genesys In node - Bad Request on sending attachments [:clipboard: NOV-399] [NOV-399]

-	> **Genesis In** took sessions by **payload.userId** and not by template
+	> **Genesys In** took sessions by **payload.userId** and not by template

 	> Bad Request on sending attachments exist on 2+ Receiver nodes